Wild Women (song)

 "Wild Women" is a song by Danish soft rock band Michael Learns to Rock, released as the second single from the 1993 album Colours.
+The song's lyrics deal with the theme of living a double life.

 Chart performance

 "Wild Women" reached number 52 on the German charts, making it their greatest success in Germany.

 Live

 During live performances, singer and keyboardist Jascha Richter often performs "Für Elise" on a classical piano before fading into the leitmotif of "Wild Women".
+In Michael Learns To Rock's London concert, Richter performed Beethoven's 5th Symphony theme on the electric keyboard before the band segued into "Wild Women".